What Is Roof Efflorescence?January 10, 2023

-Roof efflorescence is an interesting phenomenon where a roof may look like it has tiny white dots or patches of white on it.
-Efflorescence can occur on surfaces other than roofs, as well.
+Roof efflorescence is an interesting phenomenon where a concrete roof may look like it has tiny white dots or patches of white on it.
+Some people think it’s bird droppings.

 What is efflorescence?